beyond-code-github/Superscribe/README.md

 ###State machine based routing

 Superscribe introduces a brand new concept... 'state machine based routing'.
 As the name suggests, routes are parsed by means of a finitie state machine.
-Defined routes are stored as a tree structure, with each node representing a potential *route segment*.
-The children of each node become the possible 'transitions' in the state machine.
+Defined routes are stored as a tree structure, with each node defining a potential segment of the route.
+The children of each node define the possible transitions in the state machine.

 Urls are broken down into *route segments*, denoted by each / in the path.
 We then attempt to find a match for each segment in turn, according to the valid transitions as determined by the state machine.
-Id we find a match and progress to the next state, an action can be taken based on the value of that route segment.
+If we find a match and progress to the next state, an action can be taken based on the value of that route segment.

 For example: